 Brittany E. Holthausen is an Engineering Psychology doctoral student at Georgia Institute of Technology, She earned Bachelors degrees in Biomedical Engineering and Psychology from Virginia Commonwealth University and a Masters degree in Engineering Psychology from Georgia Tech.
 Her research focuses on trust and situation awareness in automated vehicles and interactions with automated vehicles.

 Philipp Wintersberger is a researcher at the research center CARISSMA/THI and obtained his diploma in Computer Science from Johannes Kepler University Linz specializing Human-Computer Interaction and Computer Vision.
 He worked 10 years as a software engineer/architect and was invited speaker about mobile computing and software development at several conferences/events.
 In January 2016, he joined the Human-Computer Interaction Group at CARISSMA/THI to conduct research in the area of Human Factors and Driving Ergonomics.

-Alexander G. Mirnig is a Research Fellow at the Center for Human-Computer Interaction, University of Salzburg, Austria.
-He holds a Master's degree in Analytic Philosophy ´ and his research interests include driver space design patterns, control transitions in semi-automated vehicles, ethical issues in automated driving, and Philosophy of Science.
+Alexander G. Mirnig is a Research Fellow at the Center for Human-Computer Interaction at the University of Salzburg, Austria.
+He earned a Masters degree in Analytic Philosophy.
+His current research focuses on human factors in automated public transportation, control transitions in semi-automated vehicles and Machine Ethics.

-Brittany E. Noah is an Engineering Psychology doctoral student in the Sonification Lab at Georgia Institute of Technology.
-She holds Bachelor of Science degrees in Biomedical Engineering and Psychology from Virginia Commonwealth University.
-Her research focuses on the development of reliability displays for automated vehicles to enhance trust calibration.
+Zoe Becerra is an Engineering Psychology doctoral student at Georgia Institute of Technology.
+She earned Bachelors degrees in Mathematics and Psychology from Morehead State University.
+Her research focuses on situation awareness in automated vehicles and the interaction between trust situation awareness.